LeCAD-PEG/SOLPS-GUI/doc/source/howto/install.rst

 SOLPS GUI consist of the following components:

- 1. GUI writen in Python3 using PyQt5 library
+ 1. GUI writen in Python3 using PySide6 library
  2. ParaView with Catalyst and IMAS plugin (optional)
- 3. Gnuplot5 with Qt5 terminal and PyQt5 widget (optional)
+ 3. Gnuplot5 with Qt terminal and PySide6 widget (optional)

 Essentially, only the first component is needed for running SOLPS GUI and in principle does not need to be compiled at all if the system provides